DevenDevOps1924/InvoiceExtractor/README.md

 # InvoiceExtractor
-I help for E-Commerce &amp; E-Businesses to Make small &amp; easy to understand summary to explain &amp; Known about there Invoices
+It help for E-Commerce &amp; E-Businesses to Make small &amp; easy to understand summary to explain &amp; Known about there Invoices